khal0160/bluedreaminc/readme.md

 - #shopPage  | create rows of products. main product is wav files

 - .characterBox  |  design and upload the locked character for each algorithm

--  #audioChoice  |  remove all the pictures and leave a note " no audio, yet. "

-- .headTitle  |  click takes user to #listenPage